 Also helpful is to have a basic understanding of statistics.

-Statistics seems to be an especially common bugaboo and the source of a lot of misunderstanding.
+Statistics seem to be an especially common bugaboo and the source of a lot of misunderstanding.

 For example, the study that linked autism to vaccines was based on a study of only 12 children.
 Even if the researcher didn’t change the data to satisfy the law firm paying him off, it should have raised all kinds of red flags in anybody trying to apply the idea that vaccines caused autism to their particular situation.
 That sample size is very small.